Getting Started#

 Each entry under EQUIPMENT_INSTANCES represents an individual EquipmentAdapter instance for a piece of equipment (A single process can support running multiple adapters).
 This section provides information necessary to distinguish each instance and configure it according to specific needs:

-equipment:
+• equipment:

-device.jsonfile of the given adapter (e.g.,ConcreteAdapter1), which is the name of the adapter class.
+• adapter: This field specifies the adapter type, which is the equipment ID within the device.json file of the given adapter (e.g.,ConcreteAdapter1), which is the name of the adapter class.
 It is needed for adapter discovery.
 Below, we discuss each aspect of a config file.
-Due to the config file’s specific nature, some examples for specific adapters are given, denoted with the (EquipmentAdapter specific) tag.data: This field contains identifiers/metadata.
-It is required for discovery and ensuring uniqueness within the larger network of equipment.
-If the instance_id is not unique, the program will fail at initialisation.
+Due to the config file’s specific nature, some examples for specific adapters are given, denoted with the (EquipmentAdapter specific) tag.

-instance_id: A unique identifier for this equipment instance.
+• instance_id: A unique identifier for this equipment instance.

-institute: The organisation or location where the equipment is based.
+• institute: The organisation or location where the equipment is based.

-requirements: Defines adapter-specific required operational parameters:
+• requirements: Defines adapter-specific required operational parameters:

-write_file (EquipmentAdapter specific): Specifies the path where data from the equipment will be written.
+• write_file (EquipmentAdapter specific): Specifies the path where data from the equipment will be written.

-broker/host (EquipmentAdapter specific): Connection information, such as the host address.
+• broker/host (EquipmentAdapter specific): Connection information, such as the host address.

-port (EquipmentAdapter specific): The connection port for the host.
+• port (EquipmentAdapter specific): The connection port for the host.

-token (EquipmentAdapter specific): Code for authentication.
+• token (EquipmentAdapter specific): Code for authentication.

-simulation (optional): This nested data is only required for adapters running in simulated mode, which varies by adapter.
+• simulation (optional): This nested data is only required for adapters running in simulated mode, which varies by adapter.
 Not all adapters support simulations.

-filename: (EquipmentAdapter specific) A path to a file with simulated data (Note this may change for different adapters).
+• filename: (EquipmentAdapter specific) A path to a file with simulated data (Note this may change for different adapters).

-interval: (EquipmentAdapter specific) The interval in seconds when the simulation will feed the adapter another chunk of data (measurement).
+• interval: (EquipmentAdapter specific) The interval in seconds when the simulation will feed the adapter another chunk of data (measurement).

-maximum_message_size (optional): If present, it sets the maximum number of measurements that will be transmitted within a single message.
+• maximum_message_size (optional): If present, it sets the maximum number of measurements that will be transmitted within a single message.
 The higher this option, the fewer messages will be sent, but each message will be a larger payload.

-experiment_timeout (optional): If present, when an experiment is running, and a new measurement hasn’t been taken within this timeout period, the experiment will be stopped.
+• experiment_timeout (optional): If present, when an experiment is running, and a new measurement hasn’t been taken within this timeout period, the experiment will be stopped.
 This is used for cases where the lack of measurement data will be due to an error in a given time.

-external_input (optional): If present, it will use the external input modules that take data—typically commands—from sources other than the equipment the adapter is designed for.
+• external_input (optional): If present, it will use the external input modules that take data—typically commands—from sources other than the equipment the adapter is designed for.
 This external source could be another tool for analysing the outgoing data.
 The external input serves as the entry point to “close the loop”—that is, to feed control signals back into the system based on the analysis.
 Note that this system is in early development and isn’t fully developed.
 See (here) for progress.
 The ExternalEventWatcher names are added as the plugin name and requirements provided below.
-This process is the same as defining an
+This process is the same as defining an OutputModule discussed below.

 Outputs#